Classifying spaces and the Lascar group: Background in category theory and homotopy theory

-\begin{rmk} Let $X$ be a space and $x \in X$ a point.
-For each $n \in \nats$, the \defterm{$n$th homotopy set of $X$ based at $x$}, denoted $\pi_n(X,x)$, is defined to be the set of pointed homotopy equivalence classes of maps $S^n \to X$ sending the basepoint to $x$, where $S^n$ is the $n$-sphere.
-For $n \geq 1$, $\pi_n(X,x)$ is a group (recovering the fundamental group for $n=1$) and for $n \geq 2$ it is abelian.
-As for the fundamental group, choices of basepoint in the same path component yield isomorphic homotopy groups, so if $X$ is connected we may speak loosely of $\pi_n(X)$.
-The construction $\pi_n(X,x)$ is functorial in basepoint-preserving maps, and Whitehead's theorem says that a map between CW complexes is a homotopy equivalence if and only if it induces isomorphisms on homotopy groups for all choices of basepoint.
-In general though, there exist CW complexes with isomorphic homotopy groups which are not homotopy equivalent.
-However, there is a special case of interest: we say that $X$ is \defterm{aspherical} if $\pi_n(X,x) = 0$ for all basepoints and all $n\geq 2$.
-It's a fact that if $X$ and $Y$ are aspherical CW complexes, then any equivalence of fundamental groupoids $\Pi_1(X) \simeq \Pi_1(Y)$ is induced by a homotopy equivalence $X \simeq Y$.
+We also say that a functor $F: \calC \to \calD$ is a \defterm{weak homotopy equivalence} if it induces a homotopy equivalence (equivalently: a weak homotopy equivalence) of classifying spaces. \end{rmk}

+\begin{rmk}[Aspherical] In general, there exist CW complexes with isomorphic homotopy groups which are not homotopy equivalent.
+However, there is a special case of interest: we say that $X$ is \defterm{aspherical} if $\pi_n(X,x) = 0$ for all base-points and all $n\geq 2$.
+It is a fact that if $X$ and $Y$ are aspherical CW complexes, then any equivalence of fundamental groupoids $\Pi_1(X) \simeq \Pi_1(Y)$ is induced by a homotopy equivalence $X \simeq Y$ \cite[Chapter 4.2]{hatcher}.
 In particular, if $X$ is aspherical, then $X \simeq |\Pi_1(X)|$, and in particular if $X$ is connected and aspherical, then $X \simeq B \pi_1(X)$.\footnote{There is a generalization to higher homotopy groups: if $n\geq 1$ and $A$ is a group (required to be abelian if $n \geq 2$), then there is a unique space up to homotopy equivalence, called the \defterm{$n$th Eilenberg-MacLane space} for the group $A$, and denoted $K(A,n)$ or $B^n A$, satisfying the property that $\pi_k(B^n A) = $.} \end{rmk}

+Deeper tools in homotopy theory include Quillen's celebrated theorems A and B.\footnote{We would like to stress that although Quillen's Theorem A and B are often considered relatively deep theorems in homotopy theory, in this paper their use is merely a convenience until Section \ref{sec:higher-hty}, and all of our results up to that point can be proved directly by more elementary methods.} For the notions of opfibrations, slice categories, and reindexing functors, see Recollection \ref{rec:fibration}.